LukasZahradnik/PyNeuraLogic/docs/evaluation.rst

         pass

-The non-generator mode, on the other hand, returns only a tuple of metrics of the last epoch.
+The non-generator mode, on the other hand, returns only a tuple of metrics from the last epoch.

 .. code-block:: Python